 These skills may include:

-- Evaluating of the connections between computer science, linguistics, philosophy, and psychology, and relating them to real-world applications
+- Evaluation of the connections between computer science, linguistics, philosophy, and psychology

-- Applying of principles and techniques used by natural and artificial intelligence systems
+- Application of principles and techniques used by natural and artificial intelligence systems in various real world contexts

-- Observing of issues through diverse perspectives grounded in theories
+- Observation and evaluation of technical and philosophical issues through diverse theory-grounded perspectives

-- Critical thinking and ability to debate different sides of an argument while considering philosophical and ethical implications
+- Critical thinking, and the ability to debate different sides of an argument while considering its ethical implications and social significance

-- Collaborating with individuals from different backgrounds to innovate systems accounting for human-centred designs
+- Communication and collaboration with those from different disciplinary backgrounds to innovate systems accounting for human-centred designs

 Explore career possibilities